Springok/dotfiles/README.md

 Do I have to clone the `dotfiles` repository to the home directory(`~`)?
 > Yep, because I use `stow` as the softlink manager, and most of these configs, should be putted in the home directory,  by default, invoke `stow`  in the `~/dotfiles` , will put these configs to the parent of current folder, which is home directory `~` .

-Why install `git` via `brew` again?
-I think we have `git` in macOS by default?
-> Yep, we have it by default, however the it doesn't come with `diff-highlight`, so ...

 ## Commands